 3 – Segment Your Audience

-A key strategy to creating strong relationships and donor engagement is knowing exactly who you’re talking to.
+A key strategy to donor relationship building is knowing exactly who you’re talking to.
 Your community all have special—but different—connections to your ministry and mission.
 A first-time donor may be moved by your mission.
 A veteran donor trusts your church and wants to see it grow.

-Those different stages and motivations need unique messages, and segmentation allows you to do that.
+Each stage of the donor relationships needs unique motivations and messages, and segmentation allows you to do that.
 Start by organizing donors into categories like:

 - First-time donors